vechain/thor/docs/hosting-a-node.md

 ### Important Considerations

-#### Archive Node
+#### Full Archive Node

-An archive node is a full node that stores all historical data of the blockchain, containing complete historical data of all transactions and blocks, including forks and variations.
-Running an archive node requires more resources than running a regular full node, but it provides access to the complete history of the blockchain.
+A full archive node is a full node that stores all historical data of the blockchain, containing complete historical data of all transactions and blocks, including forks and variations.
+Running a full archive node requires more resources than running a regular full node, but it provides access to the complete history of the blockchain.

-To run an archive node, you need to set the `--disable-pruner` flag when starting the node.
+To run a full archive node, you need to set the `--disable-pruner` flag when starting the node.
 For example:

 ```shell
 bin/thor --network main --disable-pruner